GopinathArjun/startup-survival-ga/README.md

-just a quick html style arcade game.

-Just download the html file "startup-survival-game.html" and try it out.
+Just download the "startup-survival-game.html" and try it out. works only on desktop